Staying Safe Running Solo

 - Carry a laminated emergency card with you that includes your name, emergency contacts, medications, medical conditions, etc.

-- Consider running stairs, a body weight circuit, jump ropes, or another form of cross-training if you can’t find a safe place or a buddy to run with
+- Consider running stairs, a body weight circuit, jump ropes, or another form of cross-training in the right shoes, if you can’t find a safe place or a buddy to run with

 And most of all, follow your “gut.”
 Ever had that sinking feeling when you turn a certain way on a run?
 Listen to your instincts and be flexible with your game plan in order to stay safe out there and enjoy your workout.
 For me that often means turning around or changing my route mid-run because of changing conditions in myself or my environment.